 Committing to addiction recovery is the first step towards long-term wellness and sobriety.
 However, as the months and years roll by, motivation levels may start to wane, and the stressors of daily life might tempt individuals back to their old ways.
 Yet, with a robust long-term recovery plan, such relapses can be prevented.
 If you or a loved one is struggling with addiction, San Antonio Recovery Center’s acceptance and commitment therapy program can teach effective coping mechanisms along with strategies to deal with high-risk situations.

 After committing to addiction recovery, you will need constant encouragement and emotional support at every step.
 But more importantly, you need to remain strong and self-motivated in the face of unexpected setbacks and challenges.
-Contact us at 866.957.7885 to learn more about our addiction recovery programs and individualized therapies.
+Contact us at 866.957.7885 to learn more about our addiction rehab programs and individualized therapies.

 Committing to addiction recovery might seem daunting at first.
 You may feel apprehensive, nervous, or even cynical about your choice.
 But making a commitment to addiction recovery is the first of many crucial steps towards healing and lifelong sobriety.